 In 1901 Charles and Mary Ann were at Little Totteryworld Farm, Heathfield.
 Charles, aged 65 was still farming.
 His son George, daughter in law Caroline, son Richard, and daughters Frances and Helena were living with them.
 HIs son Charles and his wife Louisa were living on a cottage on the farm.
 George and Richard were farmers and Charles was a carter on a farm.
 In 1911 Charles, retired farmer were boarding with James Young and his wife Mary Ann at Pear Tree Farm, Bodle Street.
 The census shows that they had twelve children, but five had died.
 Although not noted on the census Mary Ann was their daughter.
 Charles Keeley the elder of Pear Tree Farm, Bodle Street died on 11 July 1911 and was buried at Heathfield Chapel, Punnetts Town.
 Probate was granted to Richard Oxley, assistant overseer.
 Mary A Keeley died in 1920 and was buried with her husband.

 - William Keeley.
 Born 31 May 1862 in Hailsham.
-William married Alice Asenath Mitchell in St Judes, Grays Inn Road, London on 1 March 1892.
-William was a 29 year old coachman, son of Jonathan Keeley, farmer.
+William married Alice Asenath Mitchell on 1 March 1892 in St Judes, Grays Inn Road, London.
+William was a 29-year-old coachman, son of Jonathan Keeley, farmer.
 Alice was 35 years old, the daughter of William Mitchell, deceased, formerly a coal merchant.
-In 1901 William and Alice were at 66, Northgate Street, Gloucester and William was a refreshment house keeper.
-In 1911 they were living at 4, Hawthorn Road, Gloucester and William was a green grocer and fruiter.
+In 1901 William and Alice were at 66, Northgate Street, Gloucester and William was a refreshment housekeeper.
+In 1911 they were living at 4, Hawthorn Road, Gloucester and William was a greengrocer and fruiter.
 Alice Keeley of 21 Wilton Road, Gloucester (wife of William Keeley, retired restaurant keeper) died on 4 January 1932.
 In 1939 William is still at 21, Wilton Road, but is strangely listed as a "house decorator - retired".
 His brother James and his wife were living with him.
 William Keeley of 21, Wilton Road died on 14 December 1943.
 Probate was granted to James Keeley, retired farmer.

 - Charles Keeley.
 Born 1864 in Hellingley.
 Charles married Annie Gifford in 1892 in Brighton.
 In 1901 they may have been living at 12, Church Hill, Newhaven and Charles was a carter.
 In 1911 they were living at 28, Harper Road, Newhaven.
 Charles was a gas stoker.
 They had been married 19 years and had four children, one of which had died.
 Charles Keeley died in 1934 in Newhaven.

 - Frances Elizabeth Mary Keeley.
 Born 4 November 1865 in Hellingley.
+Baptised 21 March 1886 at Hellingley.
+She would have been around 21 years old.
 Frances married William Holmwood in 1896 in Hailsham.
 In 1901 they were living in Mayfield Flat Farm, Hadlow Down where William was farming.
 Their eldest five children had been born.
 They were still at the same address in 1911, but the farm is now described as being in "Cross in Hand".
 They had eight children of which seven had survived.
 Their eldest son aged 13, was already working on the farm.
 William Holmwood of Hopes Farm, East Hoathley died on 26 November 1921.
 Probate was granted to his widow.
 In 1939 Frances was still at Hopes Farm, a widow she is described as incapacitated.
 One daughter remained at home and was a housekeeper.
 Their eldest son was still a farmer working on his own account.
 Frances Elizabeth Mary Holmwood of Hopes Farm, East Hoathley died on 28 April 1940.
 Probate was granted to Mabel Saunders, married woman.

 - Joseph Henry Keeley.
 Born 26 September 1868 in Warbleton.
+Baptised 22 November 1868 in Warbleton.
 Joseph married Anna Rosetta Parkes on 12 October 1891 in Hadlow Down.
+Joseph was a 23-year-old labourer.
+Annie was 22 years old, the daughter of George Parks, labourer.
 In 1901 they were living at 20, Norton Road, Newhaven where Joseph was a dock labourer.
-In 1911 they were at Cemetry Gardens Lewes Road Newhaven and Joseph was a market gardener and greengrocer.
-They had four children.
+In 1911 they were at Cemetery Gardens Lewes Road Newhaven and Joseph was a market gardener and greengrocer.
+They had six children.
 In 1939 they were living at 10, Murray Avenue, Newhaven and Joseph was a general labourer.
 Anna Rosetta Keeley of 10, Murray Avenue, Newhaven died on 2 August 1943.
 Administration was granted to her husband.
 Joseph Henry Keeley of 10, Murray Avenue, Newhaven died on 17 February 1949, Probate was granted to George Keeley, motor mechanic and Eric Lees Allsop, sanitary inspector.

 - Thomas Keeley.
 Baptised 17 April 1870 in Warbleton.
 Thomas married Mary Lydia Vine in 1901.
 Later that year they were living in Victoria Villa, Hailsham and Thomas was a corn warehouseman.
 In 1911 they were still at Victoria Villas and Thomas was a warehouseman.
 They had one son.
 Mary Lydia Keeley of Victoria Villas, Hailsham died on 27 March 1949.
 Thomas Keeley of 22, Ersham Road, Hailsham died on 14 January 1961.
 Probate was granted to Arthur Keeley, gardener.